Guarantees and warranties

 I think that the trader deliberately misled me over the guarantee.
 What can I do?

 A. The trader may have breached the Consumer Protection from Unfair Trading Regulations 2008, which prohibit traders from engaging in unfair trading practices.
 You should contact the Citizens Advice consumer service, which will be able to advise you and refer your complaint to trading standards.
 If you enter a contract because a trader misled you or because the trader used an aggressive commercial practice, the Consumer Protection from Unfair Trading Regulations 2008 give you rights to redress: the right to unwind the contract, the right to a discount and the right to damages.
-The 'Misleading & aggressive practices: rights to redress' guide gives more information.
+The 'Misleading and aggressive practices: rights to redress' guide gives more information.

 Where can I find out more about my legal rights?